 Assistant Programme Director

-Tom has been with Wilton Park since 2014, taking up his current role in July 2017.
-As an Assistant Programme Director he leads on his own events and supports the work of other senior colleagues in the Security and Defence Cluster.
-Spanning the broad spectrum of security and beyond, his particular areas of interest and project work include; technology and innovation, multilateral cooperation, diplomacy in the information age, UK-German relations, security and governance in the post-Soviet space, and nuclear non-proliferation.
+Tom is an Assistant Programme Director.
+He leads on his own projects and supports other senior colleagues.
+Spanning the broad spectrum of security and beyond, his work and interests include; multilateral cooperation, technology and innovation, diplomacy in the information age, cities, security and governance in the post-Soviet space, and nuclear non-proliferation.
 He leads Wilton Park’s International Futures series and the annual British German Forum.